Binary matrix factorization on special purpose hardware: Experiments

 \subsection{Discussion}

 The accuracy improvement of DA+ALS BMF over DA BMF is typically very small, but more substantial in a few cases.
-Our DA+ALS BMF has the same or better accuracy as either of the methods by \citep{zhang2007, zhang2010} in 72 of the 75 experiments reported in the tables in this paper and its supplement, and a strictly better accuracy in 57 of the experiments.
+Our DA+ALS BMF has the same or better accuracy as either of the methods by \cite{zhang2007, zhang2010} in 72 of the 75 experiments reported in Tables~\ref{tab:synth-exp-exact-rank}--\ref{tab:gene-1} in this paper, and a strictly better accuracy in 57 of the experiments.

 For a fixed rank, the number of binary variables for the QUBO problem in DA BMF is similar across all experiments.
 The anneal time, which is the time spent by the DA looking for a solution, is about 40 seconds for the largest problems.
 The additional ALS steps used for DA+ALS take on average much less than a second when $m = 30$, and less than about 3 seconds when $m = 2000$.
 For $m=50000$, the additional time for ALS can be more substantial, adding on average as much as 66 seconds for rank 5 experiments.